FREQUENT QUESTIONS FOR SALKANTAY TREKS

 IS THERE A MINIMUM OR MAXIMUM AGE LIMIT?

-For Salkantay Trek to Machu Picchu there is no government restriction on the age limit; However as a responsible trekking company we recommended all of the trekkers must be I a well physical conditions.
+For Salkantay Treks, there is no government restriction on the age limit; However as a responsible trekking company we recommended all of the trekkers must be I a well physical conditions.
 For children under the age of 14 years old and adults over 55years old we recommended to book through our special program (private service).

 You must know that all children under 18 years old must also be accompanied by an adult.
 We recommended that the trekkers with the knees or relative problems hire the service of an extra porter (6kg).
 We also recommend that clients over 60 years old arrive in Cusco at least 3 days prior to starting the trek (rather than the usual 2 days).
 If you are over 50 years old you should talk to your doctor well in advance about how best to plan for the trek and also to ensure that your travel insurance covers such adventure activities.